 I support what I want to already, I permanently black-ban anybody, from any kind of donation, who pesters me over the phone.
 That starts with the first phone call from anyone that I've not personally invited to ring me (repeat offenders will get a very hostile reception), and extends to anywhere that charity collects from in the future (i.e. annoy me on the phone, and you'll never get any cash put into a donation box left on a shop counter).

 I'm not about to give financial details over the phone to someone I have no way of knowing who they are.
 I've never donated to anything over the phone, and I'm never going to.

 And I consider any telephone canvasser that lies to me to be some sort of fraudster.
 Time and time again I get some alleged charity call thanking me for helping them in the past, when I've haven't, and usually I haven't even heard of them before.
 Get caught out lying to me, and I won't believe anything that you say.

-Take the hint that I won't donate to anything that gets my details listed in someone's system because of what Blind welfare has done.
+Take the hint that I won't donate to anything that gets my details listed in someone's system because of these kind of things.

 Unless you can substantially discount the line rental, then don't bother me.
 I can't stand complex deals (i.e. varying prices based on the number or type of calls made), and lock-in contracts (the sorts of things used to tie you into poor deals, because they can't offer you anything that'd make you want to keep using them of your own accord).
 I make few calls per month, rarely call long distance or mobile phones, and I've never made international calls.
 And I don't want yet another thing that charges a fee each month whether or not you use it (like most mobile phone deals).
 What I use has to be pay as you go, and reasonably priced (that instantly precludes just about every mobile phone deal).